Franciscan Missionaries of Our Lady University

-Franciscan Missionaries of Our Lady University, formerly Our Lady of the Lake College, is a private Catholic university in Baton Rouge, Louisiana.
+Franciscan Missionaries of Our Lady University, formerly Our Lady of the Lake College, is a private Catholic university in Baton Rouge, Louisiana, United States.
 It was founded in 1923 and is sponsored by the Franciscan Missionaries of Our Lady, North American Province.
-The university has an enrollment of approximately 1700 students.
-It offers associate's, bachelor's, and master's degrees in programs such as nursing, health sciences, humanities, behavioral sciences, and arts and sciences.
+The university has an enrollment of approximately 1300 students.
+The university is owned by Our Lady of the Lake Regional Medical Center.
+It offers associate, bachelor's, master's, and doctoral degrees.